polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 ```

 This is a pretty kick ass cool feature, allowing you to create PGP encrypted web services, in addition to cryptographically sign your web service
 invocations.
+Yet again, the MIME message is serialized directly into the stream, and never loaded into memory, which means you can create humongously
+large HTTP MIME REST requests, without exhausting your server's memory.

 ## Rolling your own serializer in C#

-The above also allows you to create your own C# plugins entirely from scratch, using the above construct to serialize into the HTTP Request
+The above logic also allows you to create your own C# plugins entirely from scratch, using the above construct to serialize into the HTTP Request
-stream the content one way or another.
-This is because the above **[.p5.mime.save2stream]** node, becomes an Active Event invocation,
+stream your content one way or another.
+This is because the above **[.p5.mime.save2stream]** node and **[.p5.io.file.save2stream]**, becomes an
-that passes in the HTTP request stream of the HTTP request as its value, and the entire **[.p5.mime.save2stream]** node directly as its parameters
+Active Event invocation, that passes in the HTTP request stream of the HTTP request and the entire **[.p5.mime.save2stream]** node directly as its
-to the event.
+parameters to the event.

+If you wish to use the above construct to create your own plugin, realise that the arguments passed into your own Active Events becomes
+a `Tuple<object, Stream>`, where you can find the old value of your `e.Args.Value` as the object in Item1, and the HTTP request stream as Item2.
+This is necessary to support Active Events that contains values in their main `Node` argument, and preserve their values.

 This feature allows you to create your own serialization logic for the p5.http component, serializing any types of content you wish during your requests
 from C#, by injecting your own serializer logic.
 If you do, your Active Event will have the HTTP request stream passed in as the value of the
 main argument invocation node.
-Notice, if you do, you do not gain ownership of the stream, and you should hence not close it or dispose of it any ways,
+Notice, if you do, you do not gain ownership of the HTTP request stream, and you should hence not close it or dispose of
-but simply serialize into it, and let it pass out of your Active Event, being still alive and open.
+it any ways, but simply serialize into it, and let it pass out of your Active Event, being still alive and open.

 ## GET'ing files